VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/CS.md

 - **History:** Years of shared performance, shared bunks, shared softness
 - **Trajectory:** Their love is deep but flexible enough to let more hearts in

-### Clara — Clara is Joelle's aerial partner, so she is competition for Joelle's attention.
+### Clara — Joelle’s Aerial Partner, Sylvie’s Friendly Rival
-- **Tone:** Friendly arguing about who gets to spend nore time with Joelle.
+- **Tone:** Playful rivalry, fond bickering, constant one-upmanship over Joelle’s time.
-- **History: long time performers in the same circus, they have learned to tolerate each other.
+- **History:** Long-time performers in the same circus; Sylvie and Clara have learned to tolerate (and secretly appreciate) each other while sharing the person they both adore.
-- **Trajectory:** Stable
+- **Current Trajectory:** Stable, sparky, affectionate competition that occasionally softens into genuine teamwork whenever Joelle needs them both.

 ### Edda — Maternal figure
 - **Tone:** Fond scolding, warm protectiveness